-This fund was set-up at the Humboldt Area Foundation to accept donations for the future construction and maintenance of this regional trail.
+This fund was set-up at the Humboldt Area Foundation to accept donations for the future construction and maintenance of thethis regional trail.
 During Bike Month, the Bike Month Humboldt Coalition hosts the Humboldt Bike Challenge as part of the National Bike Challenge.
-The Coalition created a Bay Trail Challenge Team whose riders opt-in to fundraise for the Humboldt Bay Trail Fund.
-In the first three years (2016-2018), team members have raised over \$6,000.
+The Coalition created a Bay Trail Challenge Team whose riders opt-in to fundraise for the Humboldt Bay

+Trail Fund.
+In its first year (2016), the 11-member team raised over \$1,500.